quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 We hope that the deployment of a proposed standard version of the QUIC protocol will provide an incentive for these networks to permit QUIC traffic.
 Indeed, the ability to treat QUIC traffic statefully as discussed in section XX of
-{{I-D.kuehlewind-quic-manageability}} would remove one network management incentive to block this traffic.
+{{draft-kuehlewind-quic-manageability}} would remove one network management incentive to block this traffic.

 # Zero RTT: Here There Be Dragons {#zero-rtt}